Ezzinehajar/file-orchestrator/tmp.md

 					- Path: '/api/v1/process'
 				- create a method in order to list the existing Processes (method to fetch the data from the repository)

+	12/06
+	-git:
+	- staging
+	- commit (message)
+	- push to remote
+     -started to convert the filr
+     13/06:
+     -convert lines to object and save data

+     15/06
+     	- skip/jump the first 5 lines
+     	- read the array to fill each field on the ShortSellingEligibleSecurityEntity